-Frequently, victims of medical malpractice are unaware of their legal rights and fail to pursue compensation for their injuries, pain and suffering, and other losses.
+Frequently, victims of malpractice are unaware of their legal rights and fail to pursue compensation for their injuries, pain and suffering, and other losses.
 If you were injured or misdiagnosed, or if you experienced any condition that you even suspect may be the result of medical negligence, we encourage you to contact us for a free consultation right away.

 Our attorneys have decades of experience investigating medical malpractice cases, and we work with trusted physicians, investigators, and other professionals who can help us determine if you may have a claim for significant financial compensation.
 We can help you, but only if you give us a call.

-Since 1994, Malman Law has helped thousands of clients recover insurance settlements and damages for medical bills, missed time from work, loss of enjoyment of life, and other economic and non-economic losses stemming from a wide variety of forms of medical malpractice.
+Since 1994, Malman Law has helped thousands of clients recover insurance settlements and damages for medical bills, missed time from work, loss of enjoyment of life, and other economic and non-economic losses stemming from a wide variety of forms of malpractice.
 The cases we handle include:

 While most malpractice cases involve mistakes and errors in judgment by physicians and other medical professionals, with increasing frequency, malpractice claims are involving hospital administrators and insurance companies as well.
 If a bureaucratic process or an issue with insurance results in a delay or interruption of treatment, this too can give rise to a claim for financial compensation.

-Regardless of what happened, the consequences may be more severe than you know.
 Without a medical background, you cannot be expected to know how a medical mistake will impact the rest of your life, and some other personal injury lawyers may even refuse to take your case because they don’t have the knowledge and resources necessary to fully investigate the scope of your future losses.
 At Malman Law, we conduct exhaustive investigations to determine the causes of our clients’ injuries and identify all of the responsible parties so that we can fight for every last dollar our clients deserve.

 While many medical malpractice cases are resolved through insurance settlements, if a fair settlement offer is not on the table, we will not hesitate to take your case to court.
 We are experienced trial attorneys, and we are dedicated to helping our clients win the compensation they are rightfully owed.
 We have a 95 percent success rate across all cases for personal injuries and wrongful death, and our zero-fee guarantee means you can rest assured that we always have your best interests in mind.

 Medical malpractice occurs when a medical professional harms a patient because he or she did not provide proper healthcare.
-Medical malpractice can occur in every area of medicine.
+Malpractice can occur in every area of medicine.
 The standards to determine medical malpractice can be different depending on the area of medicine.
 One thing remains the same, though: An error of some sort was made that caused you or a loved one to be hurt or even killed.

-If you believe that you were a victim of medical malpractice in Chicago, you should call Malman Law.
+If you believe that you were a victim of malpractice in Chicago, you should call Malman Law.
 Your case should be evaluated by our medical malpractice lawyers.
 You may have a legal right to receive compensation for your injuries, medical expenses, lost wages, and even for wrongful death.

 The consequences of medical malpractice can last a lifetime.
 To schedule your free evaluation, call Malman Law.

 Medical malpractice and misdiagnosis may seem like they go hand-in-hand.
 However, they can be two different things.
 A misdiagnosis will not necessarily meet the qualifications of medical malpractice.
-Medical malpractice happens when a medical professional harms a patient because they made some sort of decision or mistake that caused harm to the patient.
+Malpractice happens when a medical professional harms a patient because they made some sort of decision or mistake that caused harm to the patient.

-Whether a misdiagnosis may be considered as medical malpractice depends on the information that the medical provider had at the time of your diagnosis and the steps that they took or that they did not take in coming to their conclusion.
+Whether a misdiagnosis may be considered as malpractice depends on the information that the medical provider had at the time of your diagnosis and the steps that they took or that they did not take in coming to their conclusion.
 These two factors would be compared against the current medical standard in diagnosing the correct condition.
 If the actions that were taken fall below the current medical standard, then you would also need to show that you suffered some sort of harm as a result of the misdiagnosis.
 If so, then the misdiagnosis may be medical malpractice.

 If you believe that your misdiagnosis may meet the requirements to be considered medical malpractice, contact Malman Law right away.
 We provide free case evaluations.

 Having a potential medical malpractice claim evaluated by an attorney is important because medicine, despite how far it’s come, isn’t necessarily an exact and perfect science.
 Even when medical professionals follow best practices, things may still go wrong.
 When there is an unexpected outcome or injury because of medical care, it cannot automatically be labeled as medical malpractice.
-Primarily, medical malpractice focuses on whether a patient received a substandard level of care that caused the injury or death.
+Primarily, malpractice focuses on whether a patient received a substandard level of care that caused the injury or death.

 If you believe that you received poor care that resulted in an injury or wrongful death, call Malman Law.
 We provide free case evaluations for potential medical malpractice claims.
 If you have a claim, we will help you get the compensation that you deserve.

-In some instances, cerebral palsy may be a result of medical malpractice.
+In some instances, cerebral palsy may be a result of malpractice.
 Symptoms of this disorder can be mild or severe.
 Cerebral palsy (CP) is often considered a birth injury.
 In many cases, CP can be caused by a mistake made by a nurse, doctor, or other medical personnel involved in the delivery process.

-It can be difficult to determine whether cerebral palsy was caused by medical malpractice.
-This is why you need the guidance of a compassionate Chicago medical malpractice attorney.
+It can be difficult to determine whether cerebral palsy was caused by malpractice.
+This is why you need the guidance of a compassionate Chicago medical malpractice lawyer.
 In labor and delivery, certain standards should be met to protect the health and the safety of both mother and child.
 Cerebral palsy is often caused by a lack of oxygen during birth.
 In some cases, doctors or nurses may not have paid enough attention to the fetal monitor to determine if the baby was in distress.

 Hospitals and insurance companies will deny that their inattention or lack of actions contributed to your child’s diagnosis.
-This is why you should consult with an experienced medical malpractice attorney.
+This is why you should consult with an experienced medical malpractice lawyer.
 Other doctors, nurses, and leading specialists can be used as expert witnesses to determine if you and your child received the proper standard of care during labor and delivery.

-Malman Law provides legal representation for individuals affected by medical malpractice in Chicago.
+Malman Law provides legal representation for individuals affected by malpractice in Chicago.
 In addition to providing compassionate, expert representation, we also have a Registered Nurse with more than 30 years of experience who is part of our staff.
 Call or contact our law firm now to schedule your free consultation.